 Loans and advances to customers have been reviewed for their terms and pricing based on current market interest rates for recent similar transactions.
-Management estimate that the fair value of these assets would be equal to their carrying value as at 31 December 2021 (31 December 2020: equal).
-Repurchase agreements and amounts due to customers - the fair value of these instruments is determined by discounting the future cashflows at market interest rates adjusted for the appropriate credit spread Debt securities - fair value is determined using quoted market prices where available, or by discounting the future cashflows at market interest rates adjusted for the appropriate credit spread.
+Management estimate that the fair value of these assets would be equal to their carrying value as at 31 December 2022 (31 December 2021: equal).
+Repurchase agreements and amounts due to customers - the fair value of these instruments is determined by discounting the future cashflows at market interest rates adjusted for the appropriate credit spread.

-Debt Securities - fair value is determined using quoted market prices where available, or by discounting the future cashflows at market interest rates adjusted for the appropriate credit spread.
+Debt securities - fair value is determined using quoted market prices where available, or by discounting the future cashflows at market interest rates adjusted for the appropriate credit spread.